|« PreviousNext »|

 You can choose a region to optimize latency, minimize costs, or address regulatory requirements.
 Objects stored in a region never leave that region unless you explicitly transfer them to another region.
-For more information about regions, see Introduction to Amazon S3 in the Amazon Simple Storage Service Console User Guide.
+For more information about regions, see Buckets and Regions in the Amazon Simple Storage Service Developer Guide.

 When Amazon S3 successfully creates your bucket, the console displays your empty bucket in the Buckets panel.

 You've created a bucket in Amazon S3.